gax1985/NSCC/NSCC/Fall Semester 2025/System Auditing/Assignments/Assignment 4 - NXLog/About NXLog  NXLog Documentation.md

 NXLog can accept data from many different sources, convert the data internally, and output it to other destinations.
 You can use NXLog as a single tool to process all of the different types of logs in your organization.
 For example, logs can be collected from files, databases, Unix domain sockets, network connections, and other sources.
 BSD Syslog, IETF Syslog, the Snare Agent format, Windows Event Log, JSON, and other formats are supported.
 NXLog can likely be configured to read or write logs in your custom application format, using the NXLog language and provided extension modules.

-High performance, scalable architecture
+#### High performance, scalable architecture

 With an event-based architecture for processing tasks in parallel, non-blocking input and output where possible, and a worker thread pool for incoming log messages, NXLog is designed for high performance on modern multi-core and multi-processor systems.
 The input/output readiness notifications provided by most operating systems are used to efficiently handle large numbers of open files and network connections.

-Security
+#### Security

 NXLog provides features throughout the application to maintain the security of your log data and systems.
 The core can be configured to run as an unprivileged user, and special privileges (such as binding to ports below 1024) are accessed through Linux capabilities rather than requiring the application to run as root.
 TLS/SSL is supported for encrypted, authenticated communications and to prevent data interception or alteration during transmission.

-Modular architecture
+#### Modular architecture

 NXLog has a lightweight, modular architecture, providing a reduced memory footprint and increased flexibility for different uses.
-The core handles files, events, and sockets, and provides the configuration language; modules provide the input, output, and processing capabilities.
+The core handles files, events, and sockets, and provides the configuration language; modules provide the *input*, *output*, and *processing capabilities*.
 Because modules use a common API, you can write new modules to extend the features of NXLog.

-Message buffering
+#### Message buffering

 Log messages can be buffered in memory or on disk.
 This increases reliability by holding messages in a temporary cache when a network connectivity issue or dropout occurs.
 Conditional buffering can be configured by using the NXLog language to define relevant conditions.
 For example, UDP messages may arrive faster than they can be processed, and NXLog can buffer the messages to disk for processing when the system is under less load.
 Conditional buffering can be used to explicitly buffer log messages during certain hours of the day or when the system load is high.

-Prioritized processing
+#### Prioritized processing

 NXLog can be configured to separate high-priority log processing from low-priority log processing, ensuring that it processes the most important data first.
 When the system is experiencing high load, NXLog will avoid dropping important incoming messages.
 For example, incoming UDP messages can be prioritized to prevent dropped logs if a high volume of TCP messages overloads the system.

-Message durability
+#### Message durability

 Built-in flow control ensures that a blocked output does not cause dropped log messages when buffers are full.
 In combination with the previously mentioned parallel processing, buffering, and prioritization, the possibility of message loss is greatly reduced.

-Familiar and powerful configuration syntax
+#### Familiar and powerful configuration syntax

-NXLog uses an Apache-style configuration syntax that is easy to read and can be parsed or generated with scripts.
+NXLog uses an *Apache-style configuration syntax* that is easy to read and can be parsed or generated with scripts.
 The NXLog language supports advanced scripting and processing capabilities that are usually only found in full-fledged scripting languages.
-The syntax is similar to Perl, so users familiar with that language can learn it easily.
+The syntax is similar to *Perl*, so users familiar with that language can learn it easily.
 It supports polymorphic functions and procedures and regular expressions with captured sub-strings.
 Modules can register additional functions and procedures to further extend the capabilities of the language.

-Scheduled tasks and log rotation
+#### Scheduled tasks and log rotation

 NXLog includes a scheduler service.
 A task can be scheduled from any module without requiring an external tool such as Cron.
 Log files can be rotated automatically, on a time-based schedule or according to file size.
 The file reader and writer modules in NXLog can detect when an input or output file moves or changes its name, and re-open the file automatically.

-Advanced message processing
+#### Advanced message processing

 NXLog can perform advanced processing actions on log messages, in addition to the core features already mentioned.
-By using additional modules, NXLog can solve many related tasks such as message classification, event correlation, pattern matching, message filtering, message rewriting, and conditional alerting.
+By using additional modules, NXLog can solve many related tasks such as *message classification, event correlation, pattern matching, message filtering, message rewriting, and conditional alerting*.
 You can use a single tool for all log processing functionality.

-Offline processing
+#### Offline processing

 Sometimes log messages need to be processed in batches for conversion, filtering, or analysis.
 NXLog provides an offline mode in which it processes all input and then exits.
 Because NXLog does not assume that the event time and processing time are identical, time-based correlation features can be used even during offline log processing.

-International character and encoding support
+#### International character and encoding support

 NXLog supports explicit character set conversion and automatic character set detection.
 Log messages received in different character sets can be automatically normalized to a common standard, allowing messages to be compared across different sources.